-We may retain Your Personal Information for up to three (3) years after Your licence to use the Site expires.
+We may retain Your Personal Information for up to three (3) years after Your licence to use the Site expires, or if you have not logged into your Member account for more than three years.
 After that time, We delete or securely destroy it in accordance with Our document retention policies.

 We may, pursuant to Our Member Terms, retain the Member Content indefinitely.

 When Your Membership licence is still current, You may login to the Site at any time to view Your Personal Information.
 If Your licence has expired, You may reactivate it by accessing the Site or communicating with Us through the contact form for assistance with Your access request.
 We will reactivate Your account for two weeks in order for You to access Your Personal Information.
 You may update Your email address at any time by logging in and accessing ‘Account Settings’.

 Tip: You may click on Your My Profile section and see all the Member Content You have posted in one place.
 You may also see all Your bricks, TAs and Course content by visiting those sections of the Site.

 It is important that the information contained in Our records is both accurate and current.
 If Your Personal Information happens to change during the course of Our relationship, please keep Us informed of such changes.